juanmardikian/Foreign-Exchange-P2/README.md

 - Be styled with CSS.
 - Use Flexbox or CSS Grid for layouts.
 - Use functional components and class components appropriately.
-- Be deployed via GitHub and Surge.
+- Be deployed via GitHub or Surge.

 - **Optionally, you may incorporate a component library to design your app with approval**